TharaVeera/Thread-Library/README.md

 The sandwich maker will exit once al the cashier threads have exited.

 The program is tested by looking at the ordering of the POSTED and READY outputs.

+## *Part 2: Thread Library*
+The program, thread.cc, is a thread library which supports multiple threads, ensures atomicity, and scheduling in FIFO.
+These aspects of the library can be certified with the 14 test cases, and the deli.cc file.
+The libinterrupt.a file simulates software interrupt, which is configured in the interrupt.h file.
+The thread library's only out put is: "Thread library exiting." and returns an exit status of 0.

+### How the program works
+To ensure atomicity, threads own locks and condition variables (mutexes).
+The state of ownership is kept track in a lock map, and a (lock, cv) map.
+These maps are made up of a queue of TCBs, thread control blocks, which are the physical representation of the thread's data.
+They contain the thread's context (saved registers), stack pointer, a unique name, and a boolean for whether or not it is alive.
+These TCBs are also used to delete the thread upon exit of the there library.
+The methods of the library are encased with interrupt/enables to prevent preemption by the kernel and ensure atomicity.

+#### Functions:
+*Thread_libinit* - This intializes the thread library.
+None of the other methods will return 0 if the library has not been initialized.
+It creates the first thread and saves the context.
+In making the context, it passes the thread to the 'trampoline' function.
+The 'tramploline' function passes the newly created thread to a function ('func', with arguments 'arg), where it can start running.
+For example, the postOrder and makeOrder functions in deli.cc.
+Once the desired func has been completed, the threads delete themselves.
+This occurs by popping off TCBs from the ready queue.
+Each thread is deleted, and then set to the current thread so it will be switched with next one in contextSwitch.
+At the end, it uses swapcontext to return to the original thread in libinit.
+Then this thread deletes itself and the thread library exits.
+*Thread_create* - This creates other threads after thread_inity.
+It also intializes threads' contexts and then saves it.
+Like thread_libinit, it makes the context by passing the the thread to the 'trampoline' function, where the thread will return and follow the deletion process explained above.
+*ContextSwitch* - This pops off the next thread on ready queue and swaps contexts with the current thread.
+*Thread_yield - This puts the current thread on the ready queue and context switches - allowing the next thread on the ready queue to run.
+*Thread_signal* - This checks the (lock, cv) map to see if there are TCBs waiting on this mutext.
+If so,it removes the TCB at the front of the wait queue and places it on the ready queue.
+*Thread_broadcast* - Like thread_signal, this checks the lock, but instead it removes all of the TCBs on the wait queue and pushes them onto the ready queue.
+*Thread_wait* - This pushes the current thread onto the (lock, cv) queue and then context switches.
+There two functions for thread_locks/thread_unlock.
+One with interrupts and one without interrupt.
+This was to not interfere with the interrupt disable/enable encasing in the thread_wait function.
+*Thread unlock* - First, the thread sets no TCB to be owner of lock in map.
+If threads are waiting on the lock, it removes the next thread on the lock queue and places it on the ready queue.
+*Thread lock* - If no one owns the lock, then the current thread becomes the owner.
+Otherwise if lock is in use, it is placed on the lock queue and undergoes a context switch.